bicciatolab/FIERCE/README.md

 ```

-Once installed all dependencies, `FIERCE` can be installed with the following script:
+Once all dependencies have been installed, `FIERCE` can be installed with the following script:

 ```r
 devtools::install_github("bicciatolab/FIERCE")